 Step Two: Customize your Community- Name and Server Image

 After creating a server, Discord will ask you what to name your server.
 Once you created a name for your server, go to your server settings to upload your desired image.
 Once you upload your community image, it is time to customize your user roles according to the Discord community you want to create.

 Step Three: Assign Customized Roles for Your Discord Community

-Below the role color section, are all the functionalities a role member can have.
-Essentially, each role has specific access but carries a customized name.
-These names can range from Admins, Community Manager, Mods, Helpers, Servers Guide, etc. And these names come with specific functions.
+In the green box, are all the functionalities a role member can have.
+Each role has customized permissions to a channel.
+And each role carries a customized name.
+These names can range from Admins, Community Manager, Mods, Helpers, Servers Guide, etc.

 Once all your roles are established, the next step is to create all your channels.